 - In certain high-risk sectors, water risks cost 3x more per year than carbon risks, and companies in energy, utilities, and mineral mining have already lost billions from stranded assets.

 Both of these issues expose businesses to a huge set of risks.
 It should come as no surprise then that investors are already paying close attention.
-While this year was heavily focused on climate disclosure, nature- and water-related risks are next up on the docket.
+While 2022 was heavily focused on climate disclosure, nature- and water-related risks are next up on the docket.
 Start taking steps now to understand, mitigate, and formalize metrics to report on biodiversity and water risk year over year.

 2) Align Efforts with TCFD

 Although 2022 started out as a ‘wild west’ of reporting frameworks, TCFD is emerging as the go-to organizing body for climate disclosure.
 Proposed climate reporting rules in the UK, Japan, Singapore, Canada, Australia, and more recently the US all build on its four pillars of disclosure.

 Standardization benefits aside, using the TCFD framework is a proven way to evaluate the financial implications of climate change on your business.
 As mentioned earlier, climate-related financial risk assessment is one of the biggest gaps we see in today’s reporting, and it’s also one of the biggest threats to long-term business viability.